GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/org_policies.md

 ### parent_type

-Type of parent GCP resource to apply the policy: can be one of 'organization', 'folder', or 'project'.
+Type of parent GCP resource to apply the policy: can be one of "organization", "folder", or "project".

 Type: string